monet/monet.js/index.md

 	var ioAction = IO(function () { return $("#id").val() })

 ###Functions
-####IO(fn) *alias: io*
+####IO *alias: io*

+	IO[A](fn: () -> A): IO[A]

 The constructor for the `IO` monad.
 It is a purely functional wrapper around the supplied effect and enables referential transparency in your software.

-	IO[A](fn: () -> A): IO[A]

-####bind(fn) *alias: flatMap*
+####bind *alias: flatMap*

+	IO[A](fn: A -> IO[B]): IO[B]

 Perform a monadic bind (flatMap) over the effect.
 It takes a function that returns an `IO`.
 This will happen lazily and will not evaluate the effect.

-	IO[A](fn: A -> IO[B]): IO[B]

 Examples: see below

-####map(fn)
+####map

+	IO[A](fn: A -> B): IO[B]

 Performs a map over the result of the effect.
 This will happen lazily and will not evaluate the effect.

-	IO[A](fn: A -> B): IO[B]

 ####run *alias: perform*
 Evaluates the effect inside the `IO` monad.
 This can only be run once in your programme and at the very end.